Celestial Blues

 Celestial Blues is the second studio album by Kristina Esfandiari-fronted American doom metal band King Woman, released on July 30, 2021 through Relapse Records.
 It follows King Woman's debut album, 2017's Created in the Image of Suffering.
-The album was produced by Jack Shirley in December 2019 at The Atomic Garden in Oakland, California.
+The album was recorded by Jack Shirley in December 2019 at The Atomic Garden in Oakland, California.
 Like Created in the Image of Suffering, Celestial Blues is thematically-inspired by Esfandiari's childhood with her charismatic Christian parents.

 The album received favorable reviews from critics, who praised its themes, performances, and production.
 Celestial Blues debuted at No. 13 on the Billboard Current Rock Albums Chart.

 Writing and recording

 Esfandiari wrote each of the album's 9 tracks and was responsible for the production and sound design, which took place in December 2019 at The Atomic Garden in Oakland, California.
 Jack Shirley was responsible for recording, mixing and mastering the album.
 In the absence of former guitarist Colin Gallagher, Peter Arsendorf played both bass and guitar on Celestial Blues, Joey Raygoza again featured on drums and Esfandiari performed on vocals.